ClericPy/torequests/README.md

 ####Using tomorrow to make requests async
 Thanks https://github.com/madisonmay/Tomorrow very much.

+for first

+>pip install requests

->for python3.x, maybe fit with python2.x
+>for python3.x, but tPool may not be fit for python2.x......

 Obviously, use it like :
 ```python